Tooth Extraction Lansdale PA

 Do I Need a Tooth Extraction?

 The most common extraction cause is severe tooth decay.
 Tooth decay starts by creating holes in the enamel layer of your tooth.
-If left untreated, it continues to burrow through the different layers of your teeth, reaching the dental pulp.
+If left untreated, it burrows through the different layers of your teeth, reaching the dental pulp.
 Root canal procedures take care of the dental pulp, but only if the tooth is stable enough to withstand the procedure.
-When the tooth doesn’t have a stable structure, an extraction is needed.
+An extraction is needed when the tooth doesn’t have a stable structure.

 Simple and Complex Tooth Extractions